ErikNatanael/copy-paste-sonification/notes.md

 I experimented a little bit with letting the "relevance" level that I calculated using the words contained in the function, leaving most of my experiments out except for using it to modify the amplitude.
 This gives the sonification a bit more life.

 I would like to have a greater difference between events of different depth levels.
 The closest sounds don't feel very close right now.
-This could perhaps be done using distortion or a different synthesis technique for certain sounds.
+This could perhaps be done using distortion or a different synthesis technique for certain sounds (plucked string?) that has more presence in its sound.
+This could also emphasise the G major chord that the piece ends with, which is very blurry right now.